-This post follows up from a guest post first published in 2017 from the Director of the Schools History Project, Michael Riley ; about planning for the History Around us unit in the then new GCSE (9-1) History B specification.
+This post follows up from a guest post first published in 2017 about planning for the History Around Us (HAU) unit in the then new GCSE (9-1) History B specification.

-I thought that it was timely to look once again at the criteria for choosing a site, at some of the assessment lessons learned and include some examples of ways in which historical sites have been working with us to better support you and your students.
+I thought that it was timely to look once again at the criteria for choosing a site, at some of the assessment lessons learned, and some examples of ways in which historical sites have been working with us to better support you and your students.

 What has been so encouraging and exciting is hearing from you about the choices you’ve made and how the students have engaged with it.

-And if you follow us on Twitter @ocr_history you’ll likely learn 2 things.
+And if you follow us on Twitter @ocr_history you’ll likely learn two things.

 A real life example of how sites can be used to great effect came about last year when I had the pleasure to attend a case study video shoot featuring Dan Keates, Head of History at Framingham Earl School in Norfolk, hosted by Michael Riley.

-During the video shoot Dan explained how he use the History Around us (HAU) to compliment the other courses they had chosen at the school.
+During the video shoot Dan explained how he used the HAU unit to complement the other courses they had chosen at the school.

 Throughout the day I heard about how much the students had been engaged by both the qualification and the HAU topic in particular.